LeapAppServices/LAS-Demo-Marketing-Android/README.md

-# LAS-Demo-Marketing-Android
+# LeapCloud-Demo-Marketing-Android

 ## Overview

-Auth is a sample of LAS SDK, and it relies on the basic module of LAS.
-This app shows the third-party operation based on LAS SDK.
+Auth is a sample of LeapCloud SDK, and it relies on the basic module of LeapCloud.
+This app shows the third-party operation based on LeapCloud SDK.

 ## Effect